Experts demand law for mainstreaming of disabled persons

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : A holistic law dealing with the welfare and mainstreaming of Persons Living With Disabilities (PWDs) can be a great leap forward.
-The will to do so has to come from political parties, which are presently finalizing their manifestoes for the upcoming elections.
+ISLAMABAD: A holistic law dealing with the welfare and mainstreaming of Persons Living With Disabilities (PWDs) can be a great leap forward.
+The will to do so has to come from political parties, which are presently finalising their manifestoes for the upcoming elections.
 The participation of PWDs in different spheres of life will significantly increase if they are brought in the national mainstream.

-PPP’s Secretary General Farhatullah Babar said, one way in which PWDs can be truly taken care of is by “mainstreaming” them.
-It is about taking steps that make them equal citizens of the country, a goal which is otherwise not realized due to exclusionary practices.
-Sharing examples from his own stint as senator, Babar said that other marginalized groups such as tribal areas residents and transgender were brought in the mainstream by parties and the Parliament taking proper political and constitutional steps.
+PPP’s Secretary General Farhatullah Babar said one way in which PWDs can be truly taken care of is by “mainstreaming” them.
+It is about taking steps that make them equal citizens of the country, a goal which is otherwise not realised due to exclusionary practices.
+Sharing examples from his own stint as senator, Babar said that other marginalised groups such as tribal areas residents and transgenders were brought in the mainstream by parties and the parliament taking proper political and constitutional steps.

 Exclusion of PWDs can also be overcome, Babar said, calling for passing a comprehensive law that covers welfare of PWDs.
 The existing law is outdated and deals only with employment of PWDs.
 Terming political will as decisive factor, Babar disclosed that Pakistan People’s Party will take care of PWDs in its manifesto, which is to be unveiled soon, and called upon other parties to do so.